ConfettiFX/The-Forge/README.md

 You want to check out those files.
 They are now dedicated per supported platform.
 So it is easier for us to differ between different Playstations, XBOX'es, Switches, Android, iOS etc..

 ### Unlinked Multi GPU
 The Unlinked Multi GPU example was broken on AMD 7x GPUs with Vulkan.
-This looks like a bug.
-We had to disable DCC to make that work.
+We fixed it.

 ### Vulkan
 we track GPU memory now and will extend this to other platforms.